 In this section, you'll add the metrics and attributes needed to create the chart.

-- On the Choose a dataset page, click Support > Tickets > Support: Tickets, then click New query.
+- On the Select a dataset page, click Support > Support - Tickets, then click Start report.

 - In the Metrics panel, click Add.